“Food Service Safety Comprehensive Sample Exam I"

 Chapter 11-14

-56. The only completely reliable method for preventing backflow is creating an
+56. The only completely reliable method for preventing backflow is

 A. Cross-connection